Deijin27/ArMarkerViewer/README.md

 An app for viewing all of the valid AR Markers in Pokedex 3D Pro.

-The marker image is generated programmatically from the pokemon's ID.
+The marker image is generated deterministically from the pokemon's ID.

 Written in C#.
 The app itself uses WPF with ReactiveUI.